-Newfound ‘refreshedness’ in place, I arranged to have a spot of dinner with Issy and Matt, who I’ve been chatting to since early August.
+Newfound ‘refreshedness’ in place, I arranged to have a spot of dinner with fellow Issy and Matt from a different school, who I’ve been chatting to since early August before arriving.
 Saturday I spent at a much busier Xihu (she-who) branch where I observed the lovely Louise and Ed.
 After a lunch of Shanghai dumplings I met with Issy and Matt for burritos and sweet potato fries.
 It was lovely to finally meet some of those I had spent many an hour debating and discussing a shared future with.
 They gave me the heads up on what to expect and I nailed my bus journey home alone, in the dark.
 Winning.
 I love how safe I feel here in Fuzhou!

 Wed-Thu-Fri, I’ll work 4-8.45pm.
 Sat-Sun I’ll work 8.30-5.30.